apolyakov/dog-breed-classifier/README.md

   KERAS_BACKEND=tensorflow python -c "from keras import backend"
   ```
 * run `python dog_app.py -h` to see more information about training and predicting dog's breed using this NN

-If you want to train the model yourself, you need to download the [dataset](#data) and place it under `path/to/project/` folder.